danReynolds/SummonerExpert/README.md

 Response: "Poppy's title is Keeper of the Hammer"

-## Give us your own Tips!
+## We Want more Features!

-We're looking to add more features as people request them so feel free to get in touch and suggest valuable advice we can provide to help summoners.
+We're looking to add more functionality as people request them so feel free to get in touch and suggest valuable advice we can provide to help summoners.